-Enter the MSR Mugmate; a mesh coffee filter weighed approximately nothing, fitted in my mug so it took up zero space, was big enough that my Soto Amicus stove fitted inside it within the mug, so it really did take up zero space, and allowed me to have a cup of real coffee every morning.
+Enter the MSR Mugmate; a mesh coffee filter that weighed approximately nothing, that fitted in my mug so it took up zero space, that was big enough that my Soto Amicus stove fitted inside it within the mug so it really did take up zero space, and that allowed me to have a cup of real coffee every morning.
 Game changer.

 Best coffee: Peet’s Coffee on the US west coast